Busting the Myth - Job References [Article]

 Then, I thought about the ones that had the most impressive titles.
 I called them up and asked if I could use them as a reference.

-Followed by them saying some funny remark like, “Really, I didn’t know YOU had from jail already, ha, ha, ha.”
+Followed by them saying some funny remark like, “Really, I didn’t know YOU had been released from jail already, ha, ha, ha.”

 Then, I’d give my friend background on the job I applied for and maybe some ideas of what to focus on.